karolnowak98/poke-presenter/README.md

 # poke-presenter
-Poke presenter is mobile/desktop application that presents all pokemons from PokeAPI.
+Poke presenter is application that presents all pokemons and it details from PokeAPI.